EDUCBA Logo

 • By expanding the mouse pointer selection with the two-headed arrow

-The alternate option is to use the keyboard shortcut Ctrl + Shift + U. If the same keys are press repeatedly, then the default size will be restored.
+The alternate option is to use the keyboard shortcut Ctrl + Shift + U. If the same keys are pressed repeatedly, the default size will restore.

-To wrap the complex formulas or data into multiple lines, then point your selection where you want to break your data or formula, press Alt + Enter.
-The data or formula will be moved to the next line in the formula bar.
+To wrap the complex formulas or data into multiple lines, point your selection where you want to break your data or formula, and press Alt + Enter.
+The data or formula will move to the next line in the formula bar.

 How to Protect the Formula from Unwanted Editing?

 You can protect the formulas that you have applied in different cells.
-There are chances to delete the formulas when multiple persons are handling the same excel sheet.
+There are chances to delete the formulas when multiple persons handle the same Excel sheet.
 Using some simple steps, you can protect your formulas from editing by unauthorized users.

 • Select the range of cells where you have already applied some formulas and want to hide.
 From the menu bar, click home and go to the format option to get a drop-down.